 Introduction

-Sunflower (Helianthus annuus L. 2n=34), is an important oilseed crop in the world, belongs to the genus Helianthus and family ‘Asteraceae’ (compositae), It is also known as ‘Surajmukhi’ in Hindi, ‘Suryaphul’ in Marathi.
+Sunflower (Helianthus annuus L. 2n=34), is an important oilseed crop in the world, belongs to the genus Helianthus and family ‘Asteraceae’ (compositae).
+It is also known as ‘Surajmukhi’ in Hindi, ‘Suryaphul’ in Marathi.
 It is native to Southern part of USA and Mexico.
-Sunflower is the second most important oilseed crop in the world after soybean account of its wide range of adaptability and high oil content (40-50 %) and 23 % protein.
+Sunflower is the second most important oilseed crop in the world after soybean on account of its wide range of adaptability and high oil (40-50 %) and protein content (23%).
 It can be grown successfully in different parts of the world due to its wide adaptability, photo-insensitive and thermo-insensitive nature.
 Several biometrical techniques have been developed to generate information on gene action and mode of inheritance of various characters, among which line x tester analysis (Kempthorne, 1957) has been widely used for genetic analysis in large number of crop plants.
-It is very efficient technique for evaluating large number of inbreds for their combining ability, besides technique provides information on GCA and SCA, variance which are useful to study gene action controlling various characters to adopt appropriate breeding strategy.
+It is a very efficient technique for evaluating large number of inbreds for their combining ability, and to study gene action controlling various characters to adopt appropriate breeding strategy.

 Materials and Methods

-The present investigation for combining ability Studies in sunflower (Helianthus annuus L.)” by using Line x Tester mating design was conducted during kharif 2019-2020, at Oilseeds Research Station, Latur.
-The experimental material for the present study includes four CMS lines as female parents and six restorers as male parents those were crossed by Line x Tester mating design and produced 24 new hybrids, in Rabi, 2018-19.
-The hybrids were evaluated for combining ability in kharif 2019-20.
-Observations were recorded on five random but competitive plants for ten characters viz., days to 50 percent flowering, days to maturity, plant height (cm), Head diameter (cm), Seed filling (%), Hull content (%), 100 Seed weight (g), Seed Yield / plant (g), Oil content (%) and Volume weight (g/100ml).
+The present investigation for combining ability studies in sunflower (Helianthus annuus L.)” by using Line x Tester mating design was conducted during kharif 2019-2020, at Oilseeds Research Station, Latur.
+The experimental material for the present study included four CMS lines as female parents and six restorers as male parents which were crossed by Line x Tester mating design to produce 24 new hybrids, in Rabi, 2018-19.
+The hybrids were evaluated for combining ability in Kharif 2019-20.
+Observations were recorded on five random but competitive plants for ten characters viz., days to 50 percent flowering, days to maturity, plant height (cm), head diameter (cm), seed filling (%), hull content (%), 100 seed weight (g), seed yield / plant (g), oil content (%) and volume weight (g/100ml).
 Mean values were subjected to line x tester analysis to estimate general combining ability (GCA) and specific combining ability (SCA) effects and their respective variances as per the method suggested by Kempthorne (1957).

 Result and Discussion